projectara/greybus-spec/source/module_info.rst

   header or descriptor shall be ignored when read, and zero-filled when written.
-* All major structures (like the Manifest header) and interface protocols (like that between the AP Module and SVC) shall be versioned, to allow future extensions (or fixes) to be added and recognized.
+* All major structures (like the Manifest header) and interface Protocols (like that between the AP Module and SVC) shall be versioned, to allow future extensions (or fixes) to be added and recognized.